datajoint-company/datajoint-neuroglancer/neuroglancer-related/README.md

 The primary feature provided here is a routine to convert images to **precomputed** format for use with **Neuroglancer**.
 This routine includes three primary steps:

-1. Download image stack from S3 bucket, guided by an ordered filename text filename
+1. Download image stack from S3 bucket, guided by an ordered filenames text file
 2. Convert to **precomputed** format
-3. Re-upload to S3 bucket
+3. Re-upload the **precomputed** to S3 bucket

 This routine can be executed using python script as followed:
 ```